 Patented Powell Water Electrocoagulation destroys PFAS, creates clean water, and destroys the Fluorine Carbon bonds.

-Click here for a presentation of PFAS, PFOA, and PFOS in a Rural Water context crwa conference ec 2023
+Presentation of PFAS, PFOA, and PFOS in a Rural Water context crwa conference ec 2023

-Click here for a presentation on PFOS and PFOA given by the Florida Rural Water Association for the EPA FRWA on PFOS
+Presentation on PFOS and PFOA given by the Florida Rural Water Association for the EPA FRWA on PFOS

 PFAS NRWA 2023